 The Company reports its financial results in accordance with U.S. generally accepted accounting principles (GAAP).
 In the Company's quarterly results releases, trend schedules, conference calls, slide presentations, and webcasts, it may use or discuss Non-GAAP financial measures, as defined by Regulation G of the Securities and Exchange Commission.
 The Company believes that the presentation of certain Non-GAAP financial measures in these materials provides information that is useful to investors because it allows for a more direct comparison of the Company's performance for the period reported with the Company's performance in prior periods.
-The Company cautions that Non-GAAP financial measures should be considered in addition to, but not as a substitute for, the Company's reported GAAP results.
+The Company generation of Cartain Mon-GAAP financial measures as a substitute for, the Company's reported GAAP results.
 Management defines the Non-GAAP financial measures used as follows: